 The 'Cruz Poster' is a visual exploration of the culture and perspectives of a unique Northern California coastal community whose creative influence is global.

-My book on ‘The Cruz’.
-A look inside the creative force that is Santa Cruz, CA.
+‘The Cruz’ book.
+A look inside the creative force that is Santa Cruz, CA. 200 Pages

 A Northern California Coastal Community that became one of the Nation’s important creative meccas.
 A look at the people who made that happen and why.
 In my recent book 'The Cruz' profiles the artists and creative thought leaders that have shaped the artistic direction of this community for years to come.